 The March quarter 2019 edition of the Adelaide Bank/REIA Housing Affordability Report reveals that New South Wales had the largest improvement in housing affordability, with a 1.3 per cent decrease in home loan repayments.

-Lending lifted again in July, according to data released this week by the Australian Bureau of Statistics.
+Uncertainty in the investment sector prior to the recent election was evident in lending for April, according to data released this week by the Australian Bureau of Statistics.

 The figures show that new lending commitments for dwellings edged up a modest 0.2 per cent from March to April, with a rise in lending for owner-occupier dwellings (1.0 per cent) mostly offset by another fall in lending for investment dwellings (down 2.2 per cent).

 Every generation believes they face tougher times than other generations.
 Yet a new report shows that the current economic times stack up surprisingly well compared with the past.

 CommSec economists this week looked back over the past 25 years, to glean a clearer picture; this is what they found.

 Now that winter has set in, what could be more appealing than a comfy lounge chair and matching ottoman, covered in luxurious sheepskin?

 When Danish designer Flemming Lassen designed the overstuffed easy chair ‘The Tired Man’ for The Copenhagen Cabinetmakers’ Guild Competition in 1935, its organic, bear-like shapes created a sensation.
 And still do.

 In the designer’s own words, sitting in the chair should be ‘as warm and safe as a polar bear cub in the arms of its mother in the middle of the ice cap’.